kristian-lange-tw/JATOS_docs/pages/Results.md

 ![Results Link](images/ResultsLink.png)

 The image below is an example of the results for the Prisonner's Dilemma exameple study.
-The results view includes quite a lot of information so we'll go through each bit here.
+There's quite a lot of information here, so we'll go through each piece.

 ![Results View screenshot](images/ResultsView Screenshot.png)